 - More and more colleges are using online learning systems and technologies.
 By implementing this program, students will be even better prepared for this technological expectation on the next level.

-- It makes it more difficult for students to forget their resources for class, as most of them will be in electronic format and will accessible through their device.
+- It makes it more difficult for students to forget their resources for class, as most of them will be in electronic format and will be accessible through their device.

-- Minimal Copying and Printing: Thanks to Academy Central and the fact that all students will have their own device, Teachers will spend significantly less time making copies.
+- Minimal Copying and Printing: Thanks to Academy Central and the fact that all students have their own device, teachers will spend significantly less time making copies.
 Instead, teachers will upload these resources for students to access via Academy Central.
 Students can download resources to their device and then print things out on their own or simply annotate the file on their device.
 Not only is this a time-saver, but will significantly reduce paper costs for Wheaton Academy.

 - Improved electronic feedback to students on electronically submitted assessments: Academy Central has a number of assessment tools that allow teachers to give better feedback on assessments.
 Teachers can type up comments on either their laptop or iPad and submit them to students and have students react to their assessment.
-Teachers can also record their feedback so that students can listen to the critique that a teacher has to offer.
+Teachers can also voice record their feedback so that students can listen to the critique that a teacher has to offer.
 This now can be combined with a new feature just released where teachers can actually annotate on a submission (type text on a document, highlight, circle, etc.) to give even clearer feedback to a student.
-With a 1:1 initiative, teachers will have students submit things online more and more to take advantage of these feedback tools.
+With a 1:1 initiative, students will submit things online more and more to take advantage of these feedback tools.